Comparing Online Sonography Programs in Ohio

 Can I get an advanced degree in sonography?

-Most sonography programs offer an are associate or bachelor’s degree, both of which allow students to jump directly into their careers as quickly as possible.
-There are a select few universities that offer master’s degrees in sonography, but the highest sonography degree most Ohio universities is a bachelor’s.
+Most sonography programs offer an associate’s or bachelor’s degree, both of which allow students to enter their careers as quickly as possible.
+A select few universities offer master’s degrees in sonography, but the highest sonography degree that most Ohio colleges and universities offer is a bachelor’s.
+Further, a master’s degree is not likely to be required for the vast majority of sonography jobs.
+If you hope to work in academia, research, or the most advanced sonography fields, a master’s degree in sonography or a related field may be worth considering.

 What is the difference between a sonographer and an ultrasound technician?

 Both sonographers and ultrasound technicians operate ultrasound machinery, which is why so many people use these titles interchangeably.
-The main difference is that ultrasound technician programs are more generalized while sonographers take on more specialized roles, and require more education and training.
+The main difference is that ultrasound technician programs are more generalized, while sonographers take on more specialized roles and require more education and training.
+This is why you generally won’t see a bachelor’s program in ultrasound technician training, but sonography bachelor’s programs are standard.
+Generally speaking, you can work as an ultrasound technician with sonographer qualifications, but the reverse is not likely true in most jobs and settings.

 What prerequisites do I need before I start a sonography program?

-A degree in sonography prepares you to perform ultrasounds and imaging in any medical facility that offers them—including hospitals, retirement homes, private practices, and imaging centers—as a diagnostic medical or specialized sonographer.
-In Ohio, average salaries range from $50,00 to $70,000.
-We’ll discuss your earning potential in greater detail the career and salary prospect section below.
+A degree in sonography prepares you to perform ultrasounds and imaging as a diagnostic medical or specialized sonography in any medical facility that offers them, including hospitals, retirement homes, private practices, and imaging centers.
+Your degree of specialization can be impacted by the type of sonography qualification you hold, with more advanced qualifications often leading to more specialized roles and higher salaries.
+Types of specialization include cardiac, vascular, musculoskeletal, and more.
+In Ohio, average salaries range from $78,520-$85,870.
+In greater detail, we’ll discuss your earning potential in the career and salary prospect section below.

 Nationally, sonography is a great career path.
 While this is also true in Ohio, sonographers may find fewer opportunities and open roles in the state.
 This is because Ohio’s average growth rate is 11.6%, which is lower than the national rate of 14.3%.
 Still, 11.6% is above the average growth rate for all career fields, meaning sonographers in Ohio still have ample opportunities and room to grow professionally.
 Another key concern when choosing a career path is what you can expect to earn after graduating.
 Currently, sonographer salaries range from $62,140 to $97,540 in Ohio.
 These salaries are lower than in some other states, but it’s important to keep in mind that Ohio has a low cost of living, meaning your salary will go further.
 Additionally, it’s possible to earn more in some parts of the state, such as Dayton and Mansfield, where sonographers in the 90th percentile earn over $100,000 annually.